bachmanna/pycef/README.md

 # PyCEF

 PyCEF is a CEF Python clone that is more Pythonic.
-See the Hello World example that creates a window with a browser and navigates to Google:
+It is still under works.
+See below how a Hello World example will look like using the new API.
+It creates a window with a browser and navigates to Google:

 ```python
 import pycef as cef